bernhard-da/sdcTable/README.md

 This is the git-repo for sdcTable development.

-On github, development of the package takes place. please use stable cran version.
+Here on github, development of the package takes place.
+A stable version is provided on CRAN.